-By investing in our operators & tradespeople training, new equipment and technological improvements, AV Terrace Bay is paving the way towards exceeding production goals for 2016.
+By investing in our operators & tradespeople training, new equipment and technological improvements, AV Terrace Bay is paving the way towards exceeding production goals for this year.

 We’ve been hard at work reinvesting and streamlining processes to ensure maximum value for our stakeholders, clients and strategic partners.